MaryJaneVaM/VamBridgePrototype/PoseDetectionServer/README.md

 ## Notes

-- The server is stateless and lightweight.
+- The server is stateless and lightweight
-- The browser handles:
+- The browser handles image capture + overlay drawing
-  - receiving image blobs
-  - sending full‑resolution images
-  - drawing overlays (skeletons, hands)

-- The pose server handles:
+- The server handles detection + refinement
-  - decoding image bytes
-  - internal downscaling
-  - automatic crop‑based refinement
-  - running pose/hand detection
-  - returning normalized and pixel keypoints

-### Future extensions

-- Face detection
-- Gesture recognition
-- Iris tracking
-- Body segmentation
-- Face mesh
-- Object detection

-### API differences

-- **Tasks API** — modern, fast, actively supported
-- **Holistic API** — legacy but still useful for combined body + hands
+---